FrancescoJo/springboot-multimodule-kotlin/README.md

 ```

 looks quite different to our custom OK/ERROR responses.

+## Authentication

+This demo shows a custom token-based authentication scheme.
+This demo assumes that an user
+information must be provided to use security protected function, therefore even with a JWT token
+we still need to find from wherever the user information is stored.

+Using spring security gives advantages still though, that we can allow or deny by their own roles
+without writing `if - else` checks on every handler methods.

 ## How to setup a SSL
 This project is constructed to run as stand-alone HTTPS server with